Blendify/blender-manual/blender_docs/manual/game_engine/logic/controllers/types/python.rst

 *****************

 The Python controller runs a Python script when a sensor triggers the controller.
-This Python script can interact with the scene or logic bricks through the :doc:`Blender game engine API </game_engine/python_api/index>`.
+This Python script can interact with the scene or logic bricks through :doc:`Blender's API </game_engine/python_api/index>`.

 A Python script can either run as an entire file or a single module.
 A file must be added in the text editor, and is identified simply by its name, not its path.
 Names are case sensitive.
 Modules are identified by the file name *without* the extension followed by a ``.`` and then the name of the module.
 For example:

 A file ``myscript.py`` contains::